controlz/BallHockeyScheduleParser/readme.md

 Command line utility for scraping schedule from URL to store data as JSON.

 ### Options

--p Run in Production
+* -p true|false //Run in Production
--t Set Team
+* -t 'Team Name' //Sets Team Name
--o Output file
+* -l 'Leage ID' //Set league ID

-If team = '' then get all teams
+If team (t) = '' then get all teams